 In a Chapter 13 bankruptcy case, you will have to repay taxes, but how much you repay depends on the classification of the tax debt as either a priority claim or a non-priority unsecured claim.
 Priority tax debts include recent property taxes, taxes that you are required to collect or withhold (such as from FICA or Medicare), employment taxes, excise taxes, and non-punitive tax penalties.
 Priority tax debts must be paid in full, but most bankruptcy filers only pay a portion of non-priority unsecured claims, which may include some tax debts.
 Once the bankruptcy court approves your debt payment plan, the IRS cannot object to your payment plan.
 This means you can repay priority tax debts at an interest rate of 0%, which is usually more favorable than the deals you can strike directly with the IRS.

 Non-priority unsecured claims must be paid only after priority and secured claims are fully paid.
-In most cases, you only pay a percentage of the unsecured debt, and this percentage is calculated by looking at the value of your nonexempt assets.
+In most cases, you only pay a percentage of the unsecured debt, and this percentage is calculated by looking at the value of your non-exempt assets.
 A tax debt is non-priority and unsecured if it is income tax that meets the five conditions described above.

-However, in order to obtain a discharge of the non-priority unsecured debts at the end of your Chapter 13 plan, you must file all your required tax returns for the tax periods within four years of your filing, and you must continue to file all required returns and pay taxes as they come due during the 3-5 years that your Chapter 13 bankruptcy is underway.
+However, in order to obtain a discharge of the non-priority unsecured debts at the end of your Chapter 13 plan, you must file all your required tax returns for the tax periods within four years of your filing, and you must continue to file all required returns and pay taxes as they come due during the three to five years that your Chapter 13 bankruptcy is underway.
 If you fail to file returns or pay current taxes, your Chapter 13 case may be dismissed.